-When they initially arrived in the Cape, the Huguenots were unhappy with the quality of the soil on their farms.
-They went scouting and came across an isolated, well-watered valley with good soil called Olifantshoek.
-The valley was the seasonal breeding ground for herds of elephants.
-In 1694 Simon van der Stel, the Governor of the Cape Colony, agreed to give nine farms in Olifantshoek to these diligent French settlers and renamed the area Franschoek (meaning French corner).
+Initially the Huguenots were unhappy with the quality of the soil on their farms.
+They decided to go scouting and came across an isolated, well-watered valley with good soil called Olifantshoek.
+As history shows in 1694 Simon van der Stel, the Governor of the Cape Colony, agreed to give nine farms in Olifantshoek to these diligent French settlers and renamed the area Franschhoek (meaning French corner)

-Leeu House is another hotel situated in the heart of Franschoek and offered us a beautiful spot for a spot of lunch.
-The pool terrace was peaceful and gave us a chance to admire the finely restored heritage buildings.
-We knew we had arrived!
+Leeu House is another hotel I love, situated right in the heart of Franschoek.
+We dropped in for lunch, and found that this is a perfect spot for a spot of lunch.
+The pool terrace was peaceful which gave us a chance to admire the finely restored heritage buildings.

-After lunch, our first port of call was Grande Provence.
-The wine farm is grand and well manicured.
-It also showcases an art gallery and a little artifacts shop.
-The wine on offer is pleasant to taste, easy to sip, and pairs well with the cheese platter.
+After lunch, our first port of call for our wine tasting experience was the wine farm, Grande Provence, a very well manicured farm, that also showcases an art gallery and a really lovely little artifacts shop.
+The wine on offer is pleasant to taste, easy to sip, and pairs well with their cheese platter.

 To cap (or cork) it all off, we visited Mont Rochelle Hotel and Vineyard.
 Sir Richard Branson’s hideaway, I found it to be charming and in a setting with natural views, we decided to sit on the terrace for the wine tasting.
 It was tranquil, low key and very good, a superb choice of wines, accompanied by wicked potato skins that teased our taste buds and left us craving for more.
 We had to agree that this was a palate pleasing experience with wine tasting.
 Above all, there is a sense of calmness that accompanies the moment of wine tasting, a simple sensation that life is good.